-If you’re looking for a strategy to consolidate debt, you have may have come across two common options: a personal loan or a line of credit.
+If you’ve been looking for a loan, you may have come across references to two options: a personal line of credit and a personal loan.

 - Debt consolidation

-Some personal loan providers do charge origination or processing fees, so you could save money by looking for a lender like Discover that offers a loan product without those costs.
-Why pay those fees if you don’t have to?
+Some personal loan providers do charge origination or processing fees.
+You may save money by looking for a lender like Discover Personal Loans that charges no fees of any kind as long as you pay on time.

 Discover also allows you to check your rate and estimate your monthly payment with no impact to your credit score.Check Your Rate